astropy/astropy/docs/time/index.rst

   >>> print(t)
   ['2001:020'        ——— '2001:060']

-An important point is that any value which is marked as missing will be replaced internally with a time equivalent to ``2000-01-01 12:00:00`` UTC.

 You can also use the special `numpy.ma.masked` to set a value as missing in an existing
 |Time| object::